jacopodilauro/Simple-Binary-Tree-C/README.md

 ## Author & Acknowledgments
 Jacopo di Lauro, University of Padua.
-I took inspiration from a part of the code in this youtube video [Esadecimale](https://www.youtube.com/watch?v=R-RtvJKffq0) because I didn’t know how to draw a binary tree in an SVG file.
+I took inspiration from a part of the code in this youtube video [Esadecimale](https://www.youtube.com/watch?v=R-RtvJKffq0).